kyleblocksom/sagemaker-external-repo-access/documentation/deployment-guide.md

 ```

 The previous command launches the stack deployment and returns the `StackId`.
 You can track the stack deployment status in [AWS CloudFormation console](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks?filteringStatus=active&filteringText=&viewNested=true&hideStacks=false) or in your terminal with the following command:

 ```sh
 aws cloudformation describe-stacks \
     --stack-name $STACK_NAME \
     --query "Stacks[0].StackStatus"
 ```

-After a successful stack deployment, the status turns to from `CREATE_IN_PROGRESS` to `CREATE_COMPLETE`.
+After a successful stack deployment, the status changes from `CREATE_IN_PROGRESS` to `CREATE_COMPLETE`.
 You can print the stack output:

 ```sh
 aws cloudformation describe-stacks \
     --stack-name $STACK_NAME  \